voxpupuli/beaker/README.md

   * Solaris zones via SSHing to the global zone

 You may mix and match hypervisors as needed.
-The `systest.rb` script takes `--vmrun HYPERVISOR` and `--snapshot SNAPSHOT` options.
-The value passed to `--vmrun` will be the default value and you may override hypervisors on a per host basis in config file.
+The `systest.rb` script takes `--hypservisor HYPERVISOR` and `--snapshot SNAPSHOT` options.
+The value passed to `--hypervisor` will be the default value and you may override hypervisors on a per host basis in config file.
+If a host does not have a hypervisor in the config file and the `--hypervisor` option is used the host is assumed to use the `--hypervisor` indicated.
+If you wish to mix hosts with hypervisors and those without it is best to use the host definition in the config file and avoid the command line option.
 Default behavior for vSphere and EC2 is to powerdown/terminate test instances on a successful run.
 This can be altered with the `--preserve-hosts` option.
 `--revert` indicates that you want to revert VMs to snapshot before test execution, defaults to true.
 Use `--no-revert` to skip reverting before test execution.